 And then, from China, comes an embassy, looking for a potter upon whom to bestow a royal commission.
 That potter will make pottery solely for the king and must be the best potter that can be found.
 Tree-ear knows that this is Min’s life long ambition and that, since a commission is for life and new commissions are given out only every few decades, this is Min’s only chance.
 Will he get it?
 (I know, and you don’t.
 But if you read the book, we’ll both know).

-The character development is rich and subtle.
+In A Single Shard, the character development is rich and subtle.
 Tree-ear is a completely real boy (well, I’ve never actually been a boy, but it seemed pretty real to me); he is thrilled by new responsibilities and then grumbles about the labor involved.
 He volunteers to make a journey and then is terrified by the prospects of leaving everything he’s ever known.
 Min and his wife are wonderfully round characters, with just enough history to help the reader understand why they act as they do.

 Read this; it’s fantastic.